biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 * body
 * footer

-So far, you created the head and the body.
+So far, you have created the head and the body.
 Let's create the footer now.
 To create the footer, you will use the `<footer>` tag.

 Copy the following HTML tags in your `index.html` right before the closing `</body>` tag.